Shad0w666/osu-shadow-launcher/README.md

 Because setup.bat compiles a C# executable that wraps and executes a PowerShell script silently in the background, heuristic scanners (like Windows Defender) might flag it as suspicious.
 This is a false positive.
 You can inspect the source code in setup.bat to see exactly how the C# wrapper is built.
 Sometimes it helps to delete the built OsuShadowLauncher.exe and rebuild it again.

 📜 Requirements
-- Windows 10 / 11
+Windows 10 / 11
-- PowerShell 5.1+
+PowerShell 5.1+
-- .NET Framework (Pre-installed on modern Windows machines)
+.NET Framework (Pre-installed on modern Windows machines)

+## 🤝 Acknowledgments & Credits

+This launcher automates and downloads third-party tools created by the community.
+Huge thanks to the original developers:

+*   **[Tosu](https://github.com/tosuapp/tosu)** - An open-source, web-based overlay for osu!.
+*   **[Wooting Profile Switcher](https://github.com/ShayBox/Wooting-Profile-Switcher)** by ShayBox - A CLI tool to automatically switch analog keyboard profiles.